nuniz/Brain-Tumor-Image-Synthesis-and-Classification/README.md

 * network.py
 * test.py
 * base_dataset.py

+# Code Instructions:

+* Use the generative model to create train & test dataset pickle files.

+    * Our modified pix2pix model creates syntethic data in addition to the original data.

+    * The code and instruction are given in the generative_model folder.

+* Use the classification models (Resnet50/ Our capsule classifier) as described in the capsule classifier folder.

+## Generative Model:

 ### Preprocess
 The brain MRI dataset has grayscale images inside brain_tumor folder where each datum is a .mat file.